-Highest Paying Truck Driving Jobs In 2019
+Highest Paying Truck Driving Jobs

 There are many different types of trucking you could go into—this isn’t a "one size fits all" industry.
 Find out what type of trucking jobs are out there, and which ones are the highest paying.
 The more you know, the more money you could potentially earn.

 OTR Tractor Trailer: You’ll be on the road for days or weeks at a time, so you’ll earn high pay to compensate you for your hours.
 On average, OTR tractor trailer drivers earn as much as $95,000 per year.

 Tanker Drivers: You’ll need a tanker endorsement if you’re going to be a tanker driver.
 You’ll be hauling around liquids that can be very unstable, so it’s considered to be somewhat dangerous.
 This is why you get the big bucks, averaging $70K annually.

 HAZMAT loads: To make $1,000/week minimum, you will need to get your HAZMAT endorsement.
 This type of driving is dangerous, so you have to know how to handle potentially toxic materials.

 Extreme Weather Truck Drivers: Maybe you’ve seen these extreme weather truckers on television.
 They’re the ones taking their trucks where people wouldn’t dare tread even on foot.
 This is why they make huge money, topping $250,000 in just a couple of months.

 Union Drivers: Think UPS, Walmart, Costco.
 Union drivers typically get an average of $80,000.
 Plus, they have great benefits, and a union backing them.

 Instructor: Maybe you feel like you’ve paid your dues behind the wheel, but you still want to be involved in trucking.
 Why not take what you know and teach the next generation of truck drivers.
 You can earn between $21K to $60K.